Essential Elements of an Employment Contract

 6. Nondisclosure Agreements: These agreements prevent employees from sharing a company’s business secrets, such as trade information or client lists.

 7. Ownership Agreements: Simply put, an ownership agreement means anything produced by the employee while employed by the employer becomes property of the business.

-8. Assignment Clauses: Similar to ownership agreements, assignment clauses basically mean any patents obtained by the employee during his or her employment are assigned to the business.
+8. Assignment Clauses: Similar to ownership agreements, assignment clauses basically means any patents obtained by the employee during his or her employment are assigned to the business.

 9. Employment Opportunity Limitations: Many employee contracts include clauses that prevent the employer from limiting the employee’s potential future job prospects should the employer terminate him or her, or should he or she decide to leave the job.

 10. Termination: Each employee contract should clearly define all possible grounds for termination.